 This amazing site is situated on the southeast part of the famous Drvenik Veliki island and faces Otocic Krknjas Mali and Otok Krknjas Veli islands in the southeast.

 In the south, there’s another large island called Solta.

 If you travel from Split, you will find the famous medieval towns Trogir and Kastela bay on your right side.

 Thanks to the natural surrounding formation of small islands, the water in the blue lagoon is too calm, more accurately it seems to be a lake with salty water.

-The Adriatic Sea is well known for its historical heritages and other natural treasures.
+The Adriatic Sea is well known for its historical heritage and other natural treasures.
 This sea contains 7000 species of sea animals and 6000 plants.

 However, most of the species are only to be found in deep waters.
 Yet you can encounter some while having fun in Blue Lagoon.